 Together with St. Mark’s Basilica, Doge’s Palace is one of the most popular tourist attractions in the city.
 No matter when you come, it will always be busy here.
 So if you want to make the most of your visit, it’s essential to plan in advance!

 If you decide to visit on your own, it’s best to go here early in the morning or an hour or two before closing time.
-Make sure to get skip-the-line tickets in advance.
-We were in Venice on an extremely quiet day when there were almost no foreign tourists in town.
-Still, we had to wait over 45 minutes in line at Doge’s Palace.
-On a busy day, queues can take up to several hours.
-However, there’s a separate entrance for those with skip-the-line tickets.
+Unless you are visiting Venice in the super-low season, make sure to get skip-the-line tickets in advance.
+On a busy day, queues at Doge’s Palace can take up to an hour or even more.
+However, there’s a separate entrance for those with reserved tickets.
 It’s absolutely worth it!

 So if you want to see as much as possible in a short time and also learn more about the history of Venice and the Doge’s Palace, then definitely consider going with a guide.
-Here you can book a guided tour for Doge’s Palace only.
-But I recommend going on a tour that also includes St. Mark’s Basilica.
-It’s the best use of your time and money!
+While you can book a guided tour for the Doge’s Palace only, I recommend going on a tour that also includes St. Mark’s Basilica.
+It’s by far the best use of your time and money!

 How Much Time Do You Need

 You need at least 1-1.5 hours for a quick visit to Doge’s Palace.
 This does not include queuing times.
-If you want to explore it deeper you will need 2-3 hours.
+If you want to explore it deeper, you can spend 2-3 hours.

 TIP: Going with a guided tour, you can usually visit both – Doge’s Palace and St. Mark’s Basilica – in just 2-2.5 hours.
 You’d never be able to see that much in such a short time on your own.
 If your time in Venice is limited, this is by far the best option.
-Here you can see availability and book the best-rated skip-the-line tour for these two main Venice attractions.
+Check the availability and book the best-rated skip-the-line tour for these two main Venice attractions.

 READ ALSO: How to See the Best of Venice in One Day